How to Check the V5C Before Buying a Used Motorhome

 How to Use a Public Weighbridge Safely

-Ensure your caravan or motorhome is legal for 2026.
-Learn how to use a UK public weighbridge to verify axle weights, GVW, and GTW to avoid DVSA fines.
+Ensure your caravan or motorhome is road-legal.
+Learn how to find a UK public weighbridge, understand DVSA weight terms, and verify your axle limits to avoid fines.

 Safety Guide for Motorhome and Caravan Tyres in Summer